vert-x3/vertx-web-site/src/site/blog/posts/2018-08-27-the-second-step-rss-reader.md

     SELECT description, title, site_link, rss_link FROM channel_info_by_rss_link WHERE rss_link = GIVEN_LINK ;
     ```

-# Implementing
+# Implementation

-The endpoint will allow the fronted app show a list of RSS feeds a user subscribed on.
-Each time someone is accessing the endpoint the `AppVerticle#getRssChannels` method is called.
+The endpoint allows the the front-end app to display a list of RSS feeds a user subscribed on.
+When the endpoint is accessed, the `AppVerticle#getRssChannels` method is called.
 We can implement this methods in this way:

 ```java
 private void getRssChannels(RoutingContext ctx) {